tchris140/crypto-data-engineering/README.md

 - **Reddit Data Scraping**: Collects posts from cryptocurrency subreddits with OpenAI embeddings
 - **PostgreSQL Storage**: Structures and stores data in a PostgreSQL database
 - **Automated Workflows**: Uses GitHub Actions for scheduled data collection
+- **LangChain RAG Implementation**: Leverages LangChain for modular, extensible RAG capabilities
+- **Interactive Example**: User-friendly interface for interacting with the RAG system
+- **Multiple Cryptocurrencies**: Support for Bitcoin, Ethereum, Solana, and cryptocurrency topics like regulations, mining, and NFTs
+- **Docker Support**: Full containerization for easy deployment and testing

 ## Components